PeterVranken/DEVKIT-MPC5748G/samples/CAN/comFramework/excelExporter/samples/renderTable/readMe.txt

 - The Javadoc documentation of the internal data model of _excelExporter_
 - It prints the command line documentation ("usage") of _excelExporter_

-An valid installation of _excelExporter_ is prerequisite, in particular, environment variable EXCELEXPORTER_HOME needs to be set and point to the installation of the tool.
+A valid installation of _excelExporter_ is prerequisite; in particular, environment variable EXCELEXPORTER_HOME needs to be set and point to the installation of the tool.